 The format of audio recordings should be: .mp3, .mp4A, or .AAC A song entitled "My Song" that is submitted should be labeled YOURNAME_My_Song.mp3 (or mp4A or AAC).
 The format of all the additional documents should be: .pdf, .doc, or .docx

 PLEASE NOTE: The quality of the recording and/or performance is irrelevant.
-This is a songwriting workshop, and not a performance workshop.
+This is a workshop focused on Songwriting, not on performance.

 MAIA SHARP: songwriter, recording artist, and producer; songs recorded by Paul Carrack, Cher, The Dixie Chicks, Art Garfunkel, Lisa Loeb, Edwin McCain, Keb' Mo', Bonnie Raitt, Trisha Yearwood, and on her own solo albums.